briankoser/sfc-listeners-guide/episodes/0162-fables-the-motion-picture-and-other-news.md

 recommendation: no
 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---
-# Opening
-Matt and Ben open calmly.

 For the first time they lost 5 minutes of recording with no video backup.
-They do a fast forward recap.
+They do a fast-forward recap.